BrokenEagle/Prebooru/README.md

 7. Generalized query parameter which would use query arguments parameterized by logical operators instead of being hamstrung by URL arguments.
 8. Add automatic artist webpage URL unshortening.
 9. Pool elements, similarity pool elements, similarity pools, similarity data index page(s).
-10. Drop unused columns or those used mostly for testing.
+10. Drop unused columns or those used mostly for testing. (\*\*PARTIALLY DONE\*\*)
 11. Server status page and ping functions.
 12. Network upload link for unuploaded illust URLs.
-13. Add series column and navigation to pools.
+13. Add series column and navigation to pools. (\*\*DONE\*\*)
-14. Add full URL to illust URL JSON.
+14. Add full URL to illust URL JSON. (\*\*DONE\*\*)
 15. Subscribe to artists.
     - Mandator recheck interval.
     - Optional expiration, with either hard deletion or archiving.
     - Posts created with subscriptions will be segregated from those created via user interaction.
 16. Archive posts/illusts/artists.
+17. Add `parent_id` and `updated` column to posts.
+   - To allow parent/child relationships.
+18. On uploads select, have an asynchronous process download all of the images.
+    - Currently the user is forced to wait until all of the previews have been downloaded.
+19. Have pagination for uploads/illusts, since some Pixiv artworks can have well over 10 images.
+20. Add `banned` column to boorus which will match the artist's status on Danbooru.
+21. Backup/export/import the DB from the script itself.
+22. Add delete method to more types.
+    - Save JSON of data in a separate table when this is done to allow for delete operations to be undone.
+    - Have a configuratble expiration time for when the data will be purged, to include immediate or never.
+23. Add support for Pixiv ugoiras.
+24. Use video container for MP4 videos and run them in a loop.
+25. Add helper script to generate NTISAS/NPISAS import files to quickly populate the data.
+26. Add include and only parameters for json endpoints.
+    - Includes will chain include relationship models.
+    - Only will limit the values returned.

 *And much, much, more...*